 permalink – a custom url structure, the permanent link to individual posts.

-plugin – a file added to a theme usually to provide widget(s).
+plugin – a file added to an installation of WordPress, often to provide a widget.

 sanitize – author name, category, and postname get sanitized in permalinks by having spaces replaced with hyphens.

-sidebar – navagation links, to the right or left.
+sidebar – navagation links, to the right, left, or bottom.

 slug – a user-friendly short text used in a permalink.

 source set – available sizes of an image that browsers can appropriately download to save bandwidth and speed load times.

 style – in CSS, a rule consisting of selectors, and declaration blocks.

 tag – 1) an element of the HTML markup language. tag – 2) used like a category (but without hierarchy) to provide more detail to a post. $tag – 3) the hook parameter in an action function. tag, template – 4) PHP function that instructs WordPress to “do” or “get” something.
 Conditional tags are used in template files to change the content displayed on a particular page depending on what conditions that page matches.